richard-costa/richard-costa.github.io/old_posts/2021-11-01-quantum-net-quantum-opt.md

 mathjax: true
 ---

-Earlier this year, [Pompili et al](https://arxiv.org/abs/2102.04471) puplished a paper on a realization of a three-node[^1] quantum network.
+Earlier in 2021, [Pompili et al](https://arxiv.org/abs/2102.04471) puplished a paper on a realization of a three-node[^1] quantum network.
 Seems to be a good milestone, but I can't really judge it (nothing new here).
-Also, it seems this work is the [first](https://qutech.nl/2021/04/15/dutch-researchers-establish-the-first-entanglement-based-quantum-network/?cn-reloaded=1) to implement a multi-node quantum network.
+Also, this work seems to be the [first](https://qutech.nl/2021/04/15/dutch-researchers-establish-the-first-entanglement-based-quantum-network/?cn-reloaded=1) to implement a multi-node quantum network.

 When you want to know more about a subject's important papers, you can usually find them cited in the introductions.
-In the very first sentence of Pompili et al, they reference two highly cited articles: ["The Quantum Internet"](https://arxiv.org/abs/0806.4195) by Kimble, from 2008 and ["Quantum internet: A vision for the road ahead"](https://www.researchgate.net/publication/328376157_Quantum_internet_A_vision_for_the_road_ahead) by Wehner, Elkouss and Hanson, from 2018.
-So, these seem to be the papers to read to understand better what's up with quantum networks.
+In the very first sentence of 'Pompili et al', they reference two highly cited articles: ["The Quantum Internet"](https://arxiv.org/abs/0806.4195) by Kimble, from 2008 and ["Quantum internet: A vision for the road ahead"](https://www.researchgate.net/publication/328376157_Quantum_internet_A_vision_for_the_road_ahead) by Wehner, Elkouss and Hanson, from 2018.
+These seem to be the papers to read to understand better what's up with quantum networks.

 Honestly, I don't get how we can talk meaningfully about quantum software and networks if we haven't even been able to build a quantum computer with more than 100 qubits.
-Maybe that's just my ignorance, but, it does sound a bit like putting the cart before the horse.
+Maybe that's just my ignorance, but to me it does sound a bit like putting the cart before the horse.

-👉 __Update, Nov.
-2nd: It was, after all, my ignorance.
-Accoding to Wehner et al, a quantum device with a single qubit at the end point is already sufficient for applications.__

-If we look at the history of classical computing and assume quantum computing should follow a similar path, then we are far away.
+If we look at the history of classical computing and assume quantum computing should follow a similar path (which is assuming a lot, I know), then we are far away.
 As Nielsen put it in [quantum country](https://quantum.country/qcvc): we are in the ENIAC times of quantum computing, something like the 1970s for classical computing.
-At the same time advances may not develop like they did with classical computing.
+On the other hand, progress may not develop like it did with classical computing.
 For example, we already have a somewhat high level abstraction of quantum computing in the form of [programming languages](https://en.wikipedia.org/wiki/Q_Sharp) (admitttedly, they are domain-specific, tailored for particular applications).